mrfright/cleveland-tech/README.md

 # Cleveland Tech

-List of local Cleveland tech companies and resources, mostly in alphabetical order.
+List of Cleveland area tech companies and resources, mostly in alphabetical order.

 ## Table of Contents